StevenLOL/LIUM/README.md

 A demo on LIUM ILP clustering

-LIUM_SpkDiarization is a software dedicated to speaker diarization (ie speaker segmentation and clustering)
+LIUM_SpkDiarization is a software dedicated to speaker diarization (ie speaker segmentation and clustering), developed by Laboratoire d'Informatique de l'Université du Maine (LIUM - EA 4023).

 -------------------------------------------------------------------------